johnhayn-es/johnhayn-es/index.md

 image: '../assets/images/john.png'
 ---

 ## Hello.
-I am John, the Lead Product Designer for [Entertainment Partners][1] where I lead the UK design team, building financial services for the entertainment industry.
+I am John, the Lead Product Designer for [Entertainment Partners][1].

-As a designer, I occupy an unusual position; I am leading both UX and product intelligence strategy for EPUK, combining product design with hands-on data analysis.

-When working, I combine two distinct principles, continuous legacy-free reinvention (the freedom to solve problems with lateral thinking) and outcome-driven innovation (focusing on how to impact user outcomes).
-My focus on ROI and user outcomes enables me to practice very purposeful design, resulting in lean product and service solutions that have a measurable impact on our customers and bottom line.
+My career is threaded by three key disciplines; telling stories, making impactful things and measuring their success.
+I lead teams to define, quantify and prioritise customer needs.
+Where possible I practise radical candour - rapidly sharing user stories  and insights  to spark ideas from everyone in the business.
+My focus on understanding the intersection between business and customer value is why I have a track record for developing lean but highly impactful products & services.
+I am also an experienced and adaptable individual contributor with more than seven years leading and contributing to complex projects.

 <!-- {% assign reversed_posts = site.posts %}{% for post in reversed_posts | limit:1 %}{% if post.categories contains "blog" %}I sometimes write about things, most recently <a href="{{ post.url }}">{{post.title | downcase}}</a>.{% endif %}{% endfor %} -->